paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/modes_CSV_CSP_CSP_PC.md

 +++

 There's three different modes that can can be used in ecmc toghether with most drives:
 * CSV: Cyclic Sync.
-Velocity
+Velocity, (velocity setpoint sent to drive)
 * CSP: Cyclic Sync.
-Position
+Position, (position setpoint sent to drive)
 * CSP-PC: Cyclic Sync.
-Position with centralized position controller
+Position with centralized position controller, (position setpoint sent to drive)

+Other modes also exist, like Cyclic Sync Torque (torque/current setpoint to drive), which also can be used.
+However, these modes are not supported by the ecmc axis object.
+Still these modes can be used from PLC code or from logic in EPICS.

 ### Control loops